Web Hosting by Facebook

 However, before general players can access your hosted game, it must first be approved for App Center listing.
 If your game is already listed in App Center, you do not need to perform this step.

-Start your game review submission through the App Review tab in the App Dashboard.
-When adding submission items, you must include App Details (Games Only) in the Games section.
+Start your game review submission through the App Center tab in the App Dashboard.
+More information here.

 Additional Requirements / Known Issues